-The Modular Grant concept establishes specific modules or increments in which direct costs must be requested, as well as a maximum level for requested budgets of $250,000 direct costs (excluding any consortium F&A costs).
+The Modular Grant concept establishes specific modules or increments in which direct costs must be requested, as well as a maximum level for requested budgets of $250,000 direct costs per year (excluding any consortium F&A costs).
 The Modular Grant application does not require a categorical breakdown of direct costs requested in the application; however, other requirements still apply.
 Application directions should be reviewed for specific modular instructions.

 No. According to the NIH Guide Notice NOT-OD-06-096, all competing grant applications (new, competing continuation/renewal applications, amended/resubmission, and competing supplement/revision) from foreign (non-U.S.) institutions must include only detailed (non-modular) budgets.

 The Modular application and award process is not a new grant program.
 Instead, it is a revised application and award process for R01 and other kinds of awards that do not exceed $250,000 direct costs per year.

 Since all award mechanisms that utilize the modular format have transitioned to electronic submission, the SF 424 R&R application must be used (http://grants.nih.gov/grants/funding/424/index.htm).
 Review all application instructions carefully for specific directions that apply to the modular budget.

 The NIH has developed specific PHS398 components as part of the SF424 R&R application package.
 The Modular budget component requires direct and indirect cost information and provides a location to upload the budget justification for personnel, consortium, and other.

 Note: Some applications will list both the modular and detailed budget components as “optional.”
 This is to allow the appropriate component to be chosen.
 If the application is $250K or less, the modular budget should be utilized and not the detailed budget.
 (Do not submit two types of budgets.
 If the application is applicable to the modular format, then do not submit categorical budget information as well.)